Will self-driving cars be the future?

 Today, we see a lot of self-driving vehicles testing on the roads in a controlled environment under the supervision of a human driver on a good route and under environmental conditions.

 Researchers indicate that by.2o25, there will be approximately 8 million self-supported or automated vehicles on the road.
 However, before joining roadways,self-driving cars will preferably have to progress through six levels of driver assistance technology improvement.
+Travelers can now experience the future of mobility by opting for driverless vehicles through car rental Dubai airport services, offering both convenience and cutting-edge technology upon arrival.

 Level 0-No driving automation